rails/rails/guides/source/api_documentation_guidelines.md

 end
 ```

-The API is careful not to commit to any particular value, the predicate has
+The API is careful not to commit to any particular value, the method has
 predicate semantics, that's enough.

 Filenames